fluttercandies/should_rebuild/README.md

   }
 }
 ```
-The Todo widget only rebuilds if counter changes
+The Todo widget only rebuild if counter changes

 ShouldeRebuild Widget is a generic StatefulWidget,this generic represents the type of Widget returned by the builder method